 This procedure provides the advanced user with callbacks that let you customize your design flow or integrate with other products.
 For example, you might use the callbacks to send yourself email when a job is done (see Automating Message Filtering with a Tcl Script, on page 202), or to automatically copy files to another location after mapping.
-You can use the callback functions to integrate with a version control system, or generate the files needed to run formal verification with the Cadence Conformal tool.
+You can use the callback functions to integrate with a version control system, or generate the files needed to run formal verification.
 The procedure is based on a file called synhooks.tcl, which contains the Tcl callbacks.